K4KYA/MakersHelloAndroid/README.md

 2. Lets grab the current text from the `EditText` and add it to the adapter inside this function.
 But first, we need to do one thing.
 So that we can access our adapter without making it `final` (immutable/unchangable) we need to change it so that it is an instance variable of the class, rather than a local variable inside `onCreate`.
 But don't go copy-pasting yet, Android Studio has us covered.
 	1. Go to the definition of adapter and right click the variable name.
 	2. Select Refactor -> Extract -> Field (note the keyboard shortcut!) and hit return to accept the name
 	3. Android Studio has done everything for us, including renaming the variable so it has a prefixed `m` since it's now an instance variable!
+(If it hasn't prefixed the `m`, the code style is probably not selected in the IDE settings, no big deal; Right click the variable name, Refactor -> Rename and it will rename all occurences)

 	<img src="./images/refactor.png" style="width:480px;">